-Further, climate change poses a significant risk for both our South African and global business as it relates to potential physical impacts, including change in weather patterns, water scarcity and extreme weather events, such as cyclones/hurricanes, tornadoes, flooding and sea level rise which can materially impact our costs of operation and growth and cause production outages.
-For our sites prioritised for reduction (Secunda, Sasolburg, Mozambique and Lake Charles) downscaled modelling indicated that surface temperatures could increase by $1 - 4^{\circ}$ C by 2050, with an increasing number of extreme hot days.
+Climate change poses a significant risk for both our South African and global business as it relates to potential physical impacts, including change in weather patterns, water scarcity and extreme weather events, such as cyclones/hurricanes, tornadoes, flooding and rising sea levels which can materially impact our costs of operation and growth and cause production outages.
+For our major operating sites (Secunda, Sasolburg, Mozambique and Lake Charles) downscaled modelling indicated that surface temperatures could increase by $1 - 4^{\circ}$ C by 2050, with an increasing number of extremely hot days.
 Projected rainfall patterns differ between the sites.
 For example, for Sasol's operations in Mozambique, rainfall is projected to increase, while for sites in South Africa, no change in average rainfall is projected, but rather an increase in the intensity and frequency of extreme rainfall events.
 For Sasol Chemicals in the United States, a similar rainfall trend to South Africa is likely to be experienced.
 In Mozambique and the United States, cyclones and hurricanes are expected to become more intense.